BIOL275-MSUM/eda-MaryJo-Nelson/README.md

 ![](README_files/figure-gfm/time%20filtered%20by%20year-1.png)<!-- -->

-Black-billed Cuckoos appear to be observed more later in the day.
+Black-billed Cuckoos appear to be observed later in the day.

 ![](README_files/figure-gfm/bbc%20time-1.png)<!-- -->